Masters-and-Abu/Tolqyn/README.md

-# Tolkyn
+# Tolqyn
-Tolkyn is an online streaming and podcasting service!
+Tolqyn is an online streaming and podcasting service!